jcoleman45/6300test/Project2/D1/project_plan.md

 **Lines of Code**

-- The estimated amount of LOC for the finished application is around 1000 lines, and an additional 400 lines for tests.
+- The estimated amount of  for the finished application is around 1000 lines, and an additional 400 lines for tests.